-We currently have a derivative program in place to achieve the following: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet, using contracts with durations of up to 30 days and 2) hedge a portion of our forecasted product sales (in some currencies), including intercompany sales, using contracts with durations of up to 60 months.
+We currently have a derivative program in place to achieve the following: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet, using contracts with durations of approximately 90 days and 2) hedge a portion of our forecasted product sales (in some currencies), including intercompany sales, using contracts with durations of up to 60 months.
 The objectives of this program are to reduce the volatility of our operating results due to fluctuation of foreign exchange and to increase the visibility of the foreign exchange impact on forecasted revenues.
 This program utilizes foreign exchange forward contracts intended to reduce, not eliminate, the volatility of operating results due to fluctuations in foreign exchange rates.

-As of December 31, 2015 and 2014, we held foreign exchange forward contracts with notional amounts totaling \$2,535,490 and \$1,748,931, respectively.
-The increase in outstanding foreign exchange forward contracts resulted primarily from increases in forecasted revenues and, for certain currencies, extended duration of hedges.
-As of December 31, 2015 and 2014, our outstanding foreign exchange forward contracts had a net fair value of \$147,633 and \$135,166, respectively.
-The increase in the net fair value of outstanding foreign exchange forward contracts is primarily due to the strengthening of the U.S. dollar in 2014.
+As of December 31, 2016 and 2015, we held foreign exchange forward contracts with notional amounts totaling \$2,389 and \$2,536, respectively.
+The decrease in outstanding foreign exchange forward contracts resulted primarily from increases in forecasted revenues and, for certain currencies, extended duration of hedges.
+As of December 31, 2016 and 2015, our outstanding foreign exchange forward contracts had a net fair value of \$140 and \$148, respectively.